rainlanguage/dotrain/docs/classes/raindocument.md

 ### getLHSAliases()

-Get the parsed exp aliases of this RainParser instance
+Get the parsed exp aliases of this RainDocument instance

 <b>Signature:</b>